Itinerant Vendor Permits

 4. A license granted under this article shall be valid for one hundred eighty (180) days but may be renewed once for one hundred eighty (180) days, if made within the initial one hundred eighty-day period of the original licenses.
 Each applicant or representative for renewal must verify permit information as correct and file copies of sales tax returned for the prior license period.

 5. A fee of one hundred fifty dollars ($150.00) shall be charged for processing the application to partially defray the expenses of enforcing the provisions of this article for those vendors going door-to-door.
-For food truck operations, the fee shall be fifty dollars ($100).
+For food truck operations, the fee shall be one hundred dollars ($100).
 Such fee is nonrefundable.